move-coop/parsons/docs/airtable.rst

 **********
 QuickStart
 **********
-To instantiate the Airtable class, you can either store your Airtable API ``AIRTABLE_API_KEY`` as an environmental variable or pass in your api key as an argument.
+To instantiate the Airtable class, you can either store your Airtable personal access token ``AIRTABLE_PERSONAL_ACCESS_TOKEN`` as an environmental variable or pass in your personal access token as an argument.
 You also need to pass in the base key and table name.

 .. code-block:: python

    from parsons import Airtable

-   # First approach: Use API credentials via environmental variables and pass
+   # First approach: Use personal access token via environmental variable and pass
    # the base key and the table as arguments.
    at = Airtable(base_key, 'table01')

-   # Second approach: Pass API credentials, base key and table name as arguments.
+   # Second approach: Pass personal access token, base key and table name as arguments.
-   at = Airtable(base_key, 'table01', api_key='MYFAKEKEY')
+   at = Airtable(base_key, 'table01', personal_access_token='MYFAKETOKEN')

 You can then call various endpoints: